-Kokobera virus was detected in mosquitoes trapped at Kempsey in the past week.
-Human cases of Kokobera virus infections are very rarely reported in Australia and may present as a mild self-limiting febrile illness with body aches.
+Stratford virus was also detected in mosquitoes trapped in the Northern Beaches in the past week.
+Human cases of Stratford virus are very rarely reported in Australia and may present as a mild self-limiting febrile illness with body aches.

 Japanese encephalitis virus (JEV) has been detected in a number of piggeries in NSW indicating the virus is likely circulating in the mosquito population.
-NSW Health is expanding arboviral surveillance and mosquito monitoring in response to these recent detections.
+NSW Health has expanded arboviral surveillance and mosquito monitoring in response to these recent detections, including retrospective testing of samples collected earlier in the 2021-2022 season.
+To date, the only samples in which JEV has been detected are in mosquitoes collected at Forbes on 17 and 24 January 2022 and Wagga Wagga on 10 January 2022.
 In Australia JEV is usually confined to seasonal incursions in far north Queensland, with occasional outbreaks in the Torres Strait Islands.
-JEV can cause permanent neurological complications or death, however less than 1% of people infected with Japanese encephalitis virus experience any symptoms, which typically include fever and headache.
-There have been eight confirmed cases of JEV in NSW residents.
+JEV can cause permanent neurological complications or death, however less than 1% of people infected with JEV experience any symptoms, which typically include fever and headache.
+There have been ten confirmed cases of JEV in NSW residents.
 For more information visit the NSW Health Japanese encephalitis (JE) webpage.